 Kids and teens of all ages can feel stress at times, and that’s normal.
 It’s essentially a signal to get ready for what’s coming.
 With typical back-to-school stress, a parent or caretaker can help adolescents start the school year with confidence—and gain important coping skills—with the following tips.

 - Listen and validate your child or teen’s feelings.

 - Talk through what they can expect of everything from the morning routine to the bus ride to the school day and dismissal.

 - Visit the school and the classroom, especially if the child is younger or is new to the school.

-- Plan ahead.
-After the first few days of school, check in with your child about how the year is going so far.
+- Check in with your child about how the year is going so far.